Apostolos-sc/Review/Class Relationships/relationships.md

 it is not handled as virtual.
 Any subsequent derived classes may still redefine the virtual function.
 - You may define a null instance of virtual function if you wish a derived object to not have the function handler.
+- Virtual Functions essentially allows for more control over polymorphism.
 - __Virtual Destructor__ :
     A destructor should be usally declared virtual if it is responsible to remove an allocated memory.
     - This is to avoid undefined behavior or a memory leak.